 By policy, IEEE owns the copyright to the technical contributions it publishes.
 To comply with the United States copyright law, authors of accepted papers are required to submit online a completed IEEE Copyright Form.
 The form returns to the authors and their employers full rights to reuse their material for their own purposes.
-More information on IEEE Copyright policy can be found at the following IEEE site, https://www.ieee.org/
+More information on the IEEE Copyright policy can be found on this website.

 Each submission must be classified by the author with one category of the Journals.

 EDICS– Editor’s Information Classification Scheme which classifies the areas covered by the Journal.

 Keywords– Please find a list of keywords that may be used while submitting the paper.

 VOLUNTARY PAGE CHARGES